sifive/cinco/README.md

 This repository allows you to program Freedom E300 boards using the Arduino IDE.
 You can install this repository in two ways:

-* Using the Arduino Boards Manager (Currently supported for Linux and macOS) to download precompiled binaries
+* Using the Arduino Boards Manager to download precompiled binaries.
-* Manually compiling the tools (Suggested for platforms not supported by the above).
+* Manually compiling the tools.

 Follow the instructions below to install the Board support package.